Auburn hires Liberty’s Hugh Freeze, who’s coming back to SEC

 The process of Auburn hiring Freeze was slowed over the weekend after a former Liberty student who had an interaction with the coach through social media over the summer emailed Auburn officials about the direct message he sent her.

-The AP received a copy of the letter the woman sent to Cohen, the athletic director, and President Chris Roberts on Saturday urging the school not to hire Freeze.
+The AP received a copy of the letter the woman sent to Auburn athletic director John Cohen and President Chris Roberts on Saturday urging the school not to hire Freeze.

-The woman was plaintiff in a lawsuit against Liberty.
-She alleged she was sexually assaulted at the school and a settlement was reached in the case.
+The woman was plaintiff in a lawsuit against the school.
+She alleged she was sexually assaulted at Liberty and a settlement was reached in the case.

-“I’d like to remind the Auburn administration that Liberty University is currently under federal investigation by the Department of Education for sexual assault coverups,” she wrote in the email.

-“I have spoken with those running the investigation many times.
-As a victimized alumna, who has been messaged by Hugh Freeze, I am concerned for the alumni community at Auburn, the current students who will engage with the football program, and the ethos of Auburn if this consideration is true.”

 Freeze sent a brief direct message to the woman in July, defending Liberty athletic director Ian McCaw, whom the woman had posted negative comments about.

-Auburn looked into the matter and found that Freeze was unaware of the lawsuit.
+Auburn looked into the matter and found Freeze was unaware of the lawsuit.

-He is known for his offensive acumen and helped turn onetime Auburn backup Malik Willis into a star QB who was the top rushing quarterback in the FBS in 2020.
-Willis now plays for the Tennessee Titans.

-Freeze is headed back to the SEC West to try to revive an Auburn program that has had plenty of success but has struggled to maintain it over the last two decades.
+Freeze now appears headed back to the SEC West to try to revive an Auburn program that has had plenty of success but has struggled to maintain it over the last two decades.

 Auburn won a national title in 2010 under Gene Chizik and played for another three years later in Gus Malzahn’s first season.
 But the Tigers haven’t made the SEC championship game since 2017 and haven’t won a league title since 2013.